Bloomfield Township

 Fire Department adds new equipment…and upgrades existing equipment

-The main pumper truck for the LaGrange Fire Department was recently updated to include state of the art foam capabilities.
+In 2010, the main pumper truck for the LaGrange Fire Department was updated to include state of the art foam capabilities.
 In addition, Bloomfield and Clay townships provided the funding for 6 new units of turnout gear, helping to maintain optimum safety for our volunteer firefighters.

 In 2009, the Town of LaGrange, Bloomfield Township and Clay Township updated their fire fighting capabilities with the purchase of a new tanker truck.
 The Danko, 3000 gallon tanker with a Peterbuilt chasis will replace a 1984 International, 1500 gallon tanker.